 Tools and technology for optimizing retail promotion planning

-Today’s retailers have a dizzying number of options available when it comes to technology solutions.
-However, they must be careful to select solutions with the best fit to meet the business’s specific needs.
-To accomplish this, retailers must assess their unique improvement needs, build measurable goals, and invest in solutions that meet those criteria.
+Today’s retailers have a dizzying array of technology solutions available.
+However, they must be careful to select solutions that best fit the business’s specific needs.
+To accomplish this, retailers must assess their specific improvement needs, build measurable goals, and invest in solutions that meet those criteria.

 FAQ

-Retail promotion optimization refers to using advanced technology to automate and streamline the planning, evaluation, and execution of in-store and online sales campaigns for a specific set of products at a specific discount for a specific time.
+Retail promotion optimization uses advanced technology to automate and streamline the planning, evaluation, and execution of in-store and online sales campaigns for a specific set of products at a specific discount for a specific period.
 The primary goal of promotions is to increase consumer engagement, demand, and sales – all of which are primary drivers of profit margin and competitiveness.

 Planning and executing retail promotions is deeply challenging.
 However, with the right tools and approach, retailers can greatly simplify the process and boost margins.
 Here are our top tips for promotion optimization: